rsuite/rsuite/docs/pages/components/date-range-input/en-US/index.md

 # DateRangeInput

-The DateRangeInput component lets users select a date with the keyboard.
+The DateRangeInput components let the user select a date range with the keyboard.

 ![Supported from version 5.49.0](https://img.shields.io/badge/version->=5.49.0-blue)